AI4CTS/lightcts/README.md

 <meta name="robots" content="noindex">

 # LightCTS: A Lightweight Framework for Correlated Time Series Forecasting

-This is the original implementation of LightCTS in the following paper: LightCTS: A Lightweight Framework for Correlated Time Series Forecasting.
+This is the repository of the paper entitled "LightCTS: A Lightweight Framework for Correlated Time Series Forecasting", encompassing the code, datasets, and supplemental meterial.

 # Supplemental Material
-Detailed time and space complexity analysis and remaining experimental results can be found at [Supplemental Material](Supplemental_Material/Supplemental_Material_to_the_paper_LightCTS.pdf).
+Detailed time and space complexity analysis and other groups of experimental results can be found at [Supplemental Material](Supplemental_Material/Supplemental_Material_to_the_paper_LightCTS.pdf).

+# Code and Datasets

 ## Requirements